rafagan/the-shapley-value/README.md

 # the-shapley-value
-Source code of the algorithm (in lua) to calculate the Shapley Value, one of the main concepts from Cooperative Game Theory
+Source code of the algorithm (in lua) to calculate the Shapley Value, one of the main concepts from Cooperative Game Theory.

 Understand how it works: https://en.wikipedia.org/wiki/Shapley_value